-Learning Disability ADHD Reunion Asthma Home
+Learning Disability ADHD

 Diabetes

 Infertility

-Cognitive Decline
+Decline

+But there is often considerable overlap among syndromes.
+For example, many children with a diagnosis of ADHD also have a learning disability.

-Variability in the clinical expression of neurodevelopmental disorders creates challenges for diagnostic categorization and demonstrates the complexity of
+Variability in the clinical expression of neurodevelopmental disorders creates challenges for diagnostic categorization and demonstrates the complexity of their origins.

 CAPACITIES/ BEHAVIORS